canonical/ubuntu-server-documentation/docs/explanation/config-managers.md

 * **Language**: Puppet domain-specific language (DSL), based on Ruby.

-## Juju

-[Juju](https://juju.is/docs/juju) is slightly different, in that it doesn't only handle configuration management, but also orchestrates and manages applications across different cloud providers.
-It uses the concept of reusable "charms"; these include all the hooks and scripts needed to manage an application stack throughout its lifecycle.
-Juju can use the same bundle of charms to deploy to multiple different cloud-based platforms, making it a cloud-agnostic way.

-* Language: YAML (for defining charms and bundles), Python (for charms).

 ## Further reading

 * For a comparison of all open source configuration management software, refer